bahlo/arne.me/content/blog/thoughts-on-zig.md

 Initially I found this irritating—why not introduce a string type that is `[]const u8` under the hood and overload the `==` operator?
-I think it would increase developer experience, but does it fit into Zig?
+I think it would improve developer experience, but does it fit into Zig?

 ## No magic